MOTGNN: Interpretable Graph Neural Networks for Multi-Omics Disease Classification: Results and Discussion

-Table~\ref{tab:computationTime} reveals the computational trade-offs associated with these performance improvements.
-MOTGNN requires the longest training times, averaging 1.75 minutes for COADREAD and up to 2.39 minutes for LGG, compared to GCN's 0.59-0.94 minutes, DFN's 0.3-0.39 minutes, XGBoost's 0.16-0.25 minutes, and RF's remarkably fast 0.05 minutes per run.
-However, these computational costs remain practical for real-world applications, especially considering the analysis was conducted using only four CPUs per job.
-The increased runtime is justified by MOTGNN's superior and stable performance across diverse datasets and metrics.
+Table~\ref{tab:computationTime} summarizes the computational trade-offs associated with these performance improvements.
+Among all models, MOTGNN requires the longest training time, averaging 1.75 minutes for COADREAD and up to 2.39 minutes for LGG, compared to GCN's 0.59-0.94 minutes, DFN's 0.3-0.39 minutes, XGBoost's 0.16-0.25 minutes, and RF's remarkably fast 0.05 minutes per run.
+Despite this additional cost, the runtime remains practical for real-world applications, especially considering the analysis was conducted using only four CPUs per job.
+The longer runtime primarily reflects the additional computational steps required for supervised graph construction and hierarchical representation learning.
+These added computations are justified by MOTGNN's superior and stable performance across diverse datasets and evaluation metrics, demonstrating a favorable balance between efficiency and predictive accuracy.